 If you have become a victim of a heart attack and need life insurance, you’re far from alone.
 The shock is certainly a frightening experience that probably got you thinking about your own mortality.
 Maybe even about the life insurance that you may have put off?
 Are really wondering if you can get life insurance after a heart attack?
-You might have heard rumors about how expensive life insurance could be?
-That simply isn’t accurate, especially if you are educated on how to obtain affordable even with a preexisting condition.
+Maybe you have heard rumors about how expensive life insurance would be?
+That does not have to be your story, especially if you are educated on how to obtain affordable even with a preexisting condition.

 Can You Get Life Insurance With a Heart Condition?